 This method is more reliable than method 1 because it allows the regulator to vent/breath better.
+The pictures here are from a BT65 model and will be slightly different compared to the Flash.

 There are no adverse structural changes made to the air cylinder and the rifle can be put back to standard after this modification.